 Mowing Hay With Scythe at Traditional Farm in Dobrogea, Romania

-With a garden in which they grow fruits and vegetables, making artisan cheese and yogurt with the milk produced by their dairy cows, having a brood of laying hens and ducks, 56 years old Ursache Gheorghe is living a sustainable lifestyle away from the city, in the Romanian seaside village of Hagieni, Dobrogea region.
+With a garden in which they grow fruits and vegetables, making artisan cheese and yogurt with the milk produced by their dairy cows, and have a brood of laying hens and ducks, 56 years old Ursache Gheorghe is living a sustainable lifestyle away from the city, in the Romanian seaside village of Hagieni, Dobrogea region.
 The village is a quiet, natural world with rich flora and fauna, well hidden from the big main road.
-The farm is very well kept.
+The farm is very well-kept.
 The cows are kept in stalls and fed hay during the cold season.
 Despite the heavy workload, he claims that growing food for consumption gets him closer to nature.
 A lot of his work is a throwback to the rural lifestyle which our ancestors used to practice.
 For instance, mowing hay by hand.
 There is plenty of natural grass growing in the area.
-He needs no less than a total of 30,000 pound of hay to feed the animals during the winter.
-All hand cut with a scythe, manually baled and stored in tall barn.
+He needs no less than a total of 30,000 pounds of hay to feed the animals during the winter.
+All hand cut with a scythe manually baled and stored in the tall barn.
 There is one good reason why he chose to perform such a considerable amount of work.
-The use of machines imprint a scent of gasoline on the hay, one that animals can sense.
+The use of machines imprints a scent of gasoline on the hay, one that animals can sense.

-The scythe has a blade that is thin, curved, and made of a slightly soft steel.
-He starts with sharpening the scythe with a scythe beating hammer.
+The scythe has a blade that is thin, curved, and made of slightly soft steel.
+He starts by sharpening the scythe with a scythe-beating hammer.
 In addition to this, he uses a grinder stone to sharpen the scythe.
 In one day, he mows enough hay to fill a horse cart.
 For the next three days, the hay is left in the field to dry.

 Strictly Necessary Cookies